- Meteorite Type: Iron IAB-MG, Found in United States, 1891

 - Meteorite Measurements: Varies

-- Additional Information: A genuine iron meteorite from Meteor Crater for only $35!
+- Additional Information: A genuine iron meteorite from Meteor Crater.
 We choose from the current available lot.
 Your specimen will be from 10-15 grams in size.

 Iron IAB-MG, Found in United States, 1891